filamentphp/tables/docs/03-columns/06-select.md

 ## Disabling placeholder selection

-You can prevent the placeholder from being selected using the `selectablePlaceholder()` method:
+You can prevent the placeholder from being selected using the `disablePlaceholderSelection()` method:

 ```php
 use Filament\Tables\Columns\SelectColumn;